Capstone-24-25/Vignette-Clustering-Methods/README.md

 # Vignette-Group-11
-Vignette on implementing neural networks in python; created as a class project for PSTAT197A in Fall 2024
+Vignette on comparing three clustering methods (k-nearest-neighbors, spectral, agglomerative); created as a class project for PSTAT197A in Fall 2024.

 ### Contributors
 - Kasturi Sharma